GarySimons/Gary_Simons/README.md

 ---

 ## Testing
 This was first time using **Python, Flask and MongoDB.** My testing was very thorough as each piece of code and app route had to work and link to the relevant part of the website.
 Being very conscious of how easy it was fo these elements to fail.
 I had to **test constantly** to make sure they performed how I wanted them to.
 The testing involved myself and that of my friends and family.

 ### Planning
 The planning for this project involved using my wireframes to sketch a plan of which pages, buttons and forms needed to link to the database and to other parts.

 ### Stories

 * After deciding on a palette of colours for the website.
 It was felt I had too many and need to edit them down.
 I played around using a **Hex Colour Picker** website to find the colours that worked together as a family.
-Enough difference that they had their own identity, part similar enough to connect.
+Enough difference that they had their own identity, but similar enough to connect.
 I chose **four basic colours** and used a dark version and a light version.

 * On my mock ups and during most of the build, I had my social links as just letters 'Li' (LinkedIn), 'Tw' (Twitter) etc. I felt they added a very stylish 'designer' look to the pages.
 But after several testers found them confusing and didn't immediately get what they were, I changed them to **FontAwesome** icons to make it clearer.
 I liked my letters, but the world wasn't ready for them.